-Since it was my relatives’ first time to Toronto, at their request, the week was full with visits to the main attractions in Toronto, including one of my favourite go-to spots and the Island.
+Since it was my relatives’ first time to Toronto, at their request, the week was full with visits to the main attractions in Toronto.
 The weather was good so we had BBQs a few times and took them to a winery in the Niagara region and the mighty Niagara Falls as well.

 My friends and I did our catch-ups while we attended the Toronto Dragon Festival and the 35th annual Veg Food Festival.
 Who can resist a festival that says “Make Friends.
 Eat Food.”?
 It’s North America’s largest plant-based food festival with over 160 vendors and full programs for three consecutive days.

 When I was in Victoria, I met up with a former colleague for lunch at the Flying Otter Grill restaurant.
 It was great to catch up with her while enjoying local fish and chips right by the waterfront.

 When I was at home, I completed my meditation and walk every day.
 Also got in three swimming sessions, four yoga classes, and ten strengthening workouts in the gym.

 When I traveled to Vancouver Island, I was able to keep up my fitness routine except swimming.
 In Victoria, for example, Beacon Hill Park is a beautiful place for walking.
 I actually walked more every day when I was out sightseeing.
 For strengthening exercises, I used my resistance band and my body weight.
 For meditation and yoga, I practiced in the quiet space where I stayed.

 I continued my daily French and Spanish lessons on Duolingo.
 I learned about the new-to-me artists, book authors, and their work.
 I learned new things from the four blogger friends and the international travelers I met on my trip.